Student and Academic Support Lead

 Based at Cranfield Campus, Cranfield, Bedfordshire

-You will play an important role managing the needs of a group of people, and balancing differing priorities.
-The role will include preparing evidence and documentation for decisions to be made on student academic progress, while being confident in advising on the most likely outcome.
+You will play an important role managing the needs of a group of people, and balancing conflicting priorities of importance between them.
+The role will also include preparing evidence and documentation for decisions to be made on student academic progress, while being confident in advising on the most likely outcome.
 Experience of effectively and sensitively dealing with difficult situations is essential as is being able to prioritise and delegate.